JAmcevoy/RPSLS/README.md

 # User Needs

-- As a user I would want the game to be accessible from different devices (Phone, Laptop, PC, Tablet).
+- As a user, I would want the game to be accessible from different devices (Phone, Laptop, PC, Tablet).
 - As a user I would like it to be responsive to all screens, ensuring the information is readable and understandable.
 - As a user, I would want to see easy-to-understand control, with good use of white space.
-- As a user I would need a section where the rule would be displayed at all times.
+- As a user, I would need a section where the rule would be displayed at all times.
 - Somewhere to keep score.

 # Planning